-The managing agent presents its report for the year ended 31 December 2022.
+The managing agent presents its report for the year ended 31 December 2023.

-This annual report is prepared using the annual basis of accounting as required by Statutory Instrument No 1950 of 2008, the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and applicable United Kingdom Accounting Standards, including Financial Reporting Standard 102: The Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland ('FRS102') and Financial Reporting Standard 103: Insurance Contracts ('FRS103') in accordance with the provisions of Schedule 3 of the Large and Medium-size Companies and Groups (Accounts and Reports) Regulations relating to insurance companies.
+This annual report is prepared using the annual basis of accounting as required by Statutory Instrument No 1950 of 2008, the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and applicable United Kingdom Accounting Standards, including Financial Reporting Standard 102: The Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland and Financial Reporting Standard 103: Insurance Contracts in accordance with the provisions of Schedule 3 of the Large and Medium-size Companies and Groups (Accounts and Reports) Regulations relating to insurance companies.

-Principal activities
+Principal activity

-The principal activity of syndicate 3623 is the transaction of a range of personal accident, sports and market facilities insurance at Lloyd's and the transaction of reinsurance business with the Beazley group's US admitted insurance company, Beazley Insurance Company Inc.
+The principal activity of Syndicate 3623 was the transaction of a range of personal accident, sports and market facilities insurance at Lloyd's and the transaction of reinsurance business with the Beazley group's US admitted insurance company, Beazley Insurance Company Inc. The syndicate did not write any new risks during 2023.
+From 1 January 2024, the syndicate started writing business across a number of classes - cyber, property and specialty.